Bob Beckwith: Actions at Ground Zero

-National fame and activities since 9/11
+National fame and activities after 9/11

 A photo of Bush with Beckwith standing together was published two weeks later on the cover of Time magazine, catapulting Beckwith to the national spotlight.
 Rejecting his new-found fame, he initially refused to speak to various news personalities and shows—Diane Sawyer, the Today Show, and Rosie O'Donnell—though he eventually appeared on MSNBC and other news channels and programs.

-Beckwith continues to be bashful about his fame, though an enlarged version of the Time magazine cover that made him famous hangs in his den.
+Beckwith was always bashful about his fame, though an enlarged version of the Time magazine cover that made him famous hung in his den.
 Regarding the cover, Beckwith said that "[a]ll these guys that come over to interview me, they all have to have a picture of it."
-Beckwith also has a first edition print of the cover, which is encased in a display box together with a flag that waved at Ground Zero, given to him by President Bush.
-Beckwith has volunteered to have the items in his possession go to the 9/11 Memorial after he dies.
-He has already donated the clothes and helmet that he was wearing that day to the memorial.
+Beckwith also had a first edition print of the cover, which was encased in a display box together with a flag that waved at Ground Zero, given to him by President Bush.
+Beckwith volunteered his items to go to the 9/11 Memorial after he died.
+He had already donated the clothes and helmet that he wore that day to the memorial before his death.

-Beckwith has visited 11 times with President Bush, traveled and spoken extensively, and dedicated much of his activity to fundraising for the New York Firefighters Burn Center Foundation.
+Beckwith visited 11 times with President Bush, traveled and spoke extensively, and dedicated much of his activity to fundraising for the New York Firefighters Burn Center Foundation.

 On February 25, 2002, in a White House ceremony together with Governor George Pataki of New York state, Beckwith presented to Bush the bullhorn the president had used to address workers at the World Trade Center site just days after the attacks.

 In the wake of the killing of Osama bin Laden by a team of U.S. Navy SEALs, Beckwith was asked his opinion.
 He stated: "I would have liked it to be on George Bush's watch, but it wasn't, so OK."
 He also said: "But I'm glad we got him.
 He's burning in hell and he's going to rot there."